CS475/CM375 - Goals

 computation.
 This course provides an overview of algorithms and

 algebra techniques to solve common problems that arise in many areas

 such as image processing, search engines, natural language processing,

 computational finance, aircraft design and artificial intelligence.
 The

-course is structured around four major topics:
+course is structured around four